For my next guest, I chatted with John Waid from Corporate Culture Consulting. We talk, as you guessed it, about corporate culture and sales teams.

 Jason: So like if we’re talking about managers, owners of companies, knowing that and dealing with the people and the accountability as well as the curiosity.
 How does that play into the culture?

-John: So if you, a culture on a very basic level is aligned values and behaviors, and it’s as simple as that.
+John: So if you, culture on a very basic level is aligned values and behaviors, and it’s as simple as that.
 You’ve got three values.
 I just gave you three values.
 You can decide what three values you guys stand for as a Salesforce.
 If you have the values.
 Then if I see a fails rep that didn’t find this all their calls or whatever, I can just send the word accountability and they go, Oh yeah, I needed to finish my calls.
 I said, well when are you going to do that?
 How about right now I uh, worked for free to lay when I was 18.
 And you’ll see that in the book and the Frito lay a lady that was my boss cause I was doing summer routes.
 She said to me, John, she said you have to finish your route every day.
 And I said, well what if it’s two in the morning?

 John: She said, what part of finishing your route didn’t you understand?
 So some days I finished my route at three and three 30 in the morning at Bunny’s bottom bar and Greenville, South Carolina to a glass of water because I couldn’t have a beer and some peanuts that the lady gave me at the bar as I was putting the potato chips on the clip strip at three in the morning because that’s when I finished my truck broke down.
 So you know, that’s if you just do the values and the behaviors, now you have things that you can hold people accountable for.
-Right now, everybody the prisoners are running the prison and it’s because the warden hasn’t set the values and behaviors.
-He wants it as prison.
+Right now, everybody, the prisoners are running the prison and it’s because the warden hasn’t set the values and behaviors.
+He wants it as a prison.
 And if you set the values and behaviors, you can hold people accountable and if you hold people accountable, then you’ve got the very basic level of the management level.

-Jason: Thanks for tuning into the sales experience podcast and listening to part one of my conversations with John Wade.
+Jason: Thanks for tuning into the sales experience podcast and listening to part one of my conversations with John Waid.
 You can find the show notes and links for John on the website, cutterconsultinggroup.com/podcast as well as a transcript of this conversation.
 Make sure to come back for part two and part three in the days to come.